saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ### **Print function** <a name="2.5"></a>

-  1. This is the baisc function which is used to print the content on the screen.
-This function always give a new line
+  1. This is the basic function which is used to print the content on the screen.
+This function always give a new line.
   2. Syntax for the **print** function
 		>print (objects, sep = '', end = '\n')
 	    * objects can be more than one.